enzk0/obsidian-notes/OJT_Practicum/September/Aeroflex Calculation App.md

 	- User's can edit certain fields for calculation
 	- User's can export a pdf in respect to the calculations, generating a report.

-#### What is the picture all about?
+#### Inputs/Outputs/Calculation Logic
-- I think that it contains the specified inputs, the calculated results or outputs, and the calculation/mathematical formulas that will be used
+- I think that it contains: the specified inputs and fields, the calculated results or outputs, and the calculation/mathematical formulas that are used.
 - It is for like a calculation tool for insulation.

 > [!NOTE] Some Terms